-Although most of its suburban enclaves are modern, Morocco has more than its fair share of ancient monuments and magnificent buildings, reflecting a turbulent history shaped by its strategic location.
+Hints of Morocco's turbulent history still pervade daily life, and serve to strengthen its allure.
 Since the days of the Phoenicians, Morocco has attracted foreign interest from the Romans, Vandals, Visigoths and ancient Greeks until the coming of the Arabs in the 7th century, who brought Islam and the Alaouite Dynasty.
-European powers have had their day, too, trying to control this northernmost tip of Africa: France and Spain battled for control until nationalism triumphed and the Kingdom of Morocco gained independence in 1956 (except for the two small enclaves of Ceuta and Melilla in the north, which are still controlled by Spain).
-This rich past, coupled with a timeless present, makes Morocco a magical mystery tour of surprises and enchantments for millions of visitors every year.
+European powers have had their day, too: France and Spain battled for control until nationalism triumphed and the Kingdom of Morocco gained independence in 1956, and evolved into the Morocco travellers experience today.

 The international access code for Morocco is +212.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 City/area codes are in use.
 Hotels can add a hefty surcharge to their telephone bills so it is best to check before making long international calls.
 Mobile GSM 900/1800 networks cover the north of the country with some 3G and 4G/LTE coverage.
 Internet cafes are widely available in tourist areas.

 19 (Police); 15 (Ambulance).

 Arabic is the official language, but eight other languages are also spoken including Berber, French and Spanish.
 English is generally understood in the tourist areas, but French is more widely spoken.